Trolleybuses in Shanghai: History

 The active fleet – the number of vehicles still in regular use – totaled a little more than 200 at the end of 2009.
 By 2013 the fleet shrunk to around 150 buses as older trolleybuses were retired and not replaced.
 However, after 2012, approaching the 100th anniversary of Shanghai trolleybus operations, rising awareness for the need of zero emissions transport and realization of trolleybuses as an icon of Shanghai; the Shanghai traffic department decided revitalize and support the development of trolleybuses.
 The trolleybus fleet was expanded to 300 with new dual-mode trolleybuses that can run 8 to 10 km "off-wire" on battery power in 2014.
 Line 13 was extended and replaced route 922, a regular bus route, using a new fleet of Youngman-Neoplan JNP6120BEV1 dual-mode trolleybuses that run on batteries in sections without overhead wire.

-In February 2017, a number of ordinary bus lines running under the Yan'an Elevated Road was altered and transformed into Yan'an Road Medium-capacity System, or route 71路, a trolleybus bus rapid transit line running in the reserved lanes in the center of Yan'an Road.
+In February 2017, a number of ordinary bus lines running under the Yan'an Elevated Road was altered and transformed into Yan'an Road Medium Capacity Bus Transit System, or route 71路, a trolleybus bus rapid transit line running in the reserved lanes in the center of Yan'an Road.
 The line is served by a fleet of 40 Yutong ZK5180A articulated bus and 28 Yutong ZK5120C rigid dual-mode trolleybuses.
 Buses achieved an average operating speed of 17.6 km/h on the line.
 The line has an average weekday ridership of about 54,000 people, making itself the most used bus line in Shanghai.
 Line 71 doesn't share any overhead wires with other trolleybus routes.

 On 28 July 2021, the Shanghai road transport department raised the issue of 'optimising' the traditional trolleybus network, which will result in the removal of all infrastructure on routes 6, 8, 13, 22, 25 and 28 to balance between historical value and space taken by wires.
 Trolleybuses on these routes will be replaced by electric buses.
 The withdrawal of trolleybuses on these routes began on 15 August 2022, starting with route 25.